Five reasons traders switch to multi-asset brokers

 Summary: As the world grapples with economic and geopolitical uncertainty, traders are increasingly adopting multi-asset strategies and looking to brokers that offer access to the full range of investment products.
 Here are five reasons why.

-Discover over 40,000 tradable instruments across all asset classes
+Discover over 40,000 tradable instruments across all asset classes in our demo

 1. Range of opportunities